rchikhi/2025-logan-practical/PartA.md

 Above we downloaded a small bacterial assembly.
 But, when it comes to bacterial isolates, it is actually not recommended to use Logan.
 A better resource is AllTheBacteria: https://allthebacteria.readthedocs.io/en/latest/

-Because it has bacterial assemblies are of higher contiguity.
+Because it has bacterial assemblies that are of higher contiguity.
 Though, note that AllTheBacteria uses SRA sample identifiers (SAMxxxxxx), not run identifiers (SRRxxxxxx).
 Not to worry, you can find the sample identifier in the SRA page: https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR2584403&display=metadata

 ![image](https://github.com/user-attachments/assets/8fbecc76-2b98-4e63-8cb1-68524cf9edbb)